VOLUNTEER IN AUSTRALIA

 Which Visa do I need to WWOOF?

 Memberships will not be refunded if you cannot obtain an entry visa.
-WWOOF Pty Ltd and WWOOF hosts cannot assist with travel costs or visa applications, so please do not ask.
+WWOOF Pty Ltd and WWOOF hosts cannot assist with travel costs or visa applications or letters of invitation, so please do not ask.

 - Working Holiday Visa (417)

 - Visitor Visa - Tourist Stream (subclass 600) *see note below

 - Electronic Travel Authority (subclass 601), *see note below